 There also may be some services you have to let go.

-I won’t let it go completely and will probably revitalize it next year or early in 2022 but for now, it’s time to let it rest so we can focus on the things that our clients want and need.
+I won’t let it go completely and will probably revitalize it in a year or two but for now, it’s time to let it rest so we can focus on the things that our clients want and need.

 It’s human nature to allow our less-than-ideal clients or bad apple employees or poorly executed services to make a dent in our revenue, but as the economy takes a turn, we all need the time and energy to be flexible so we can react to the things we cannot control.